 Ideally, you need to find an easy, straightforward way to collect all of this data in one place.
-And that’s what Brandwatch’s new self-service (and free!) product, Vizia, does: it helps you put together powerful reports by collecting all of your data in one place.
+And that’s what Brandwatch’s new self-service (and free!) product, Vizia, does: it helps you put together powerful marketing reports by collecting all of your data in one place.

-So if you want to make the most out of your analytics, read on to learn how you can leverage Vizia – and how it can not only save you time but help you generate better reports for your business.
+So if you want to make the most out of your analytics, read on to learn how you can leverage Vizia – and how it can not only save you time but help you generate better marketing reports for your business.

 What exactly is Vizia?

 In a nutshell, Vizia is a free tool (although they have some paid plans as well) that allows you to bring together all of your key data sources in one place by integrating all of your different reporting sources – both external and internal, such as data from your Google Sheets.

 It’s an amazing time-saver for businesses and marketers; but it’s not just about saving time, it’s also about making all of your data highly accessible so that you know where to start, make better strategies, take better decisions and turn your data into actionable insights.

 Seeing all of your data in one place can also help you better see the relationships between different data sources and understand them; which, in turn, helps you better understand your data and your customers.